 Secret Thought Bubbles

-Continuing with the topic of secrecy, the first two activities lead naturally on to one where copies of portraits and paintings of people (usually reproduced on postcards) are distributed to the students, who then have to write a ficticious ‘thought bubble’ for the person (or one of the people) depicted.
+Continuing with the topic of secrecy, the first two activities lead naturally on to one where copies of portraits and paintings of people (usually reproduced on postcards) are distributed to the students, who then have to make up a ‘thought bubble’ for the person (or one of the people) depicted.
 It is interesting to then separate the writing from the images and ask the other students to try to match the ‘thought bubbles’ to the pictures.
 This is an activity I aim to do for the two portraits I have of the child prodigy actor, William Robert Grossmith (see Artificial Limbs on Curious Plans), stimulated by the discussion that the Sunderland schoolchildren had on the Shakespeare on Tour website (here) when speculating on his life.
 Obviously, this activity could be extended to include family photographs.
 I would also like to write thought bubbles for all the members of my family in the Skelton wedding photograph in the banner image above (reproduced in full below).
-I often wonder what little Peter at the front was thinking of the whole event.
+I often wonder what little Peter at the front was thinking of the whole event!

 My Grandparents’ Wedding, London, 1923 (c) M. Andrews